textileio/community/docs/hub/apis.md

 ### ThreadDB

 [ThreadDB](../threads/index.md) is a mongo-like database that runs on IPFS.
-You can use [js-textile](#libraries) connect to the Hub's hosted thread server (`Client`) to push and persist encrypted data on an IPFS-backed database.
+You can use [js-textile](#libraries) to connect to the Hub's hosted thread server (`Client`) to push and persist encrypted data on an IPFS-backed database.
 Alternatively, you can embed local, p2p databases in your app that use remote IPFS peers for pinning and remote ThreadDB peers to relay updates (`Database`).

 ### User Inboxes